Need some momentum in your reading life? This list of short novels is for you.

-Most of these slim fiction works run 200 pages or less, and deliver a lot of bang for the buck.
+Essay and poetry collections are usually on the slimmer side, but we’re looking for fiction here.
+And while many young adult books come in on the shorter end, I’m mostly recommending adult books.
+Page counts vary but most of these run 200 pages or less, and deliver a lot of bang for the buck.
 (A few books push closer to the 300-page mark.
-I included these if the book has small pages, a large font, or tons of white space.)
+I included these if the book has small pages, a large font, or tons of white space that make them quick reads.)

-You can knock one off in an afternoon, but will think about these books for weeks, months, even years after you put it down.
+Depending on your reading speed, several of these books you can read in day.
+While you can knock one off in an afternoon, you will think about these books for weeks, months, even years after you put it down.

-I’d love to hear what you’re reading for this category, and what books YOU would add to this list, in the comments section.
+I’d love to hear when you reach for a short book and which novels YOU would add to this list, in the comments section.

 Miss Pettigrew Lives for a Day